 More recently, Monroe helped conceive and launch the Baltimore Elementary and Middle School Library Project (The Weinberg Library Project).
 This initiative, involving nearly 30 businesses, nonprofits, and government partners, works with Baltimore City Public Schools to design, build, equip, and staff new or renovated school libraries where existing public funding can be leveraged.
-After an initial commitment of $1 million from the Foundation, and with the success of this initiative in just its first year, the Foundation announced it will provide $10 million in funding to build a total of 24 new libraries.
-The first five libraries serving more than 3,000 children have already opened.
+The Foundation will provide $10 million in funding to build a total of 24 new libraries.
+The first nine libraries serving more than 5,000 children have already opened.

 Looking farther ahead, the Foundation seeks to use learning from its $8.4 million Weinberg Caregiver Initiative (14 programs for family and other non-paid caregivers), which is now in its third and final year, as well as a new $2.5 million pilot program in New York City to improve the quality of training and employment of paid caregivers.
 Recognizing the critical need for these services will only multiply in the years ahead.
 The Weinberg Foundation aspires to create the best direct-service and training models for all paid and unpaid caregivers serving older adults as well as adults with disabilities and/or special needs.
 The Foundation aims to make Baltimore and all of Maryland the best place to be a caregiver and a care receiver by 2017.